Biologist: Employment

 Biologists typically work regular hours but longer hours are not uncommon.
 Researchers may be required to work odd hours in laboratories or other locations (especially while in the field), depending on the nature of their research.

 Many biologists depend on grant money to fund their research.
 They may be under pressure to meet deadlines and to conform to rigid grant-writing specifications when preparing proposals to seek new or extended funding.

 Marine biologists encounter a variety of working conditions.
 Some work in laboratories; others work on research ships, and those who work underwater must practice safe diving while working around sharp coral reefs and hazardous marine life.
 Although some marine biologists obtain their specimens from the sea, many still spend a good deal of their time in laboratories and offices, conducting tests, running experiments, recording results, and compiling data.

 Biologists are not usually exposed to unsafe or unhealthy conditions.
 Those who work with dangerous organisms or toxic substances in the laboratory must follow strict safety procedures to avoid contamination.
 Many biological scientists, such as botanists, ecologists, and zoologists, conduct field studies that involve strenuous physical activity and primitive living conditions.
 Biological scientists in the field may work in warm or cold climates, in all kinds of weather.

 Honors and awards

 The highest honor awarded to biologists is the Nobel Prize in Physiology or Medicine, awarded since 1901, by the Royal Swedish Academy of Sciences.
-Another significant award is the Crafoord Prize in Biosciences; established in 1980.
+Other significant awards include the Crafoord Prize in Biosciences (established in 1980), and the Maxwell/Hanrahan Award in Field Biology (established in 2020).